palohiya/Financial-Analysis-and-the-Prediction-of-Stock-Returns/README.md

 # Conclusion From Analysis:
-* **It can be seen that 'October 2008' have the worst returns for most of the banks.
+* **It has seen that 'October 2008' have the worst returns for most of the banks.
+Reason behind this is the [global financial crisis in October 2008](https://en.wikipedia.org/wiki/Global_financial_crisis_in_October_2008).**
-  Reason behind this is the [Global financial crisis in October 2008](https://en.wikipedia.org/wiki/Global_financial_crisis_in_October_2008).**
+* **Yes Bank stocks would be classified as to be the riskiest over the entire period.
+Although it shows good growth from the start of 2014 till the third month on 2019, but then the stocks started to fall.**
-* **Yes Bank stocks would be classified as to be the riskiest over the entire time period.**
+* **Punjab National Bank and Bank of Baroda stocks started to fall from early 2018.**
 * **Kotak Mahindra Bank stocks show the best growth over other banks.**